A Leader in Neuromorphic Computing

-At BrainChip, we have developed a revolutionary Spiking Neuron Adaptive Processor (SNAP) technology that learns autonomously, evolves and associates information just like the human brain.
+Neuromorphic computing is a branch of artificial intelligence (AI) that simulates the functionality of the human neuron.
+At BrainChip, we have developed a revolutionary spiking neural network (SNN) technology, a type of neuromorphic computing that learns autonomously, evolves and associates information just like the human brain.

 How We Got Here

 Peter van der Made, the visionary behind BrainChip, has dedicated the last 10 years to researching neuromorphic computing.
 His expertise and commercial success have established him as a leader of computer innovation for the last 40 years.
 Peter invented one of the earliest high-resolution color graphics accelerator chips for the IBM personal computer, as well as a computer immune system that was ultimately acquired by IBM, where he was appointed Chief Scientist in 2002.
 Peter began researching neuromorphic computing after leaving IBM and published the book "Higher Intelligence" in 2013.

 In 2015 BrainChip went public on the Australian Stock Exchange (ASX) under the ticker name BRN.

 In 2016 BrainChip acquired Spikenet, a developer of custom software that utilized SNN technology in visual systems.
 Spikenet's technology augmented BrainChip's hardware-focused efforts.